Skip to content

 The earlier we recognize deficits, the sooner we can compensate for them and thus actively counteract the development of diseases.

-Who wouldn't want to be free of physical complaints and mental suffering?
-In our practices, we first carry out a very thorough anamnesis to determine your health status quo, i.e. an individually focused conversation and usually then an imaging examination and diagnostics.
-With a targeted blood test, we then look "one level deeper" than the so comprehensive-sounding "size Blood count" - and also analyze minerals, vitamins and trace elements.
-If there are any imbalances here, they can be balanced in time before diseases develop.
+Who wouldn't want to be free of physical ailments and mental suffering?
+In our practices, we first conduct a very thorough medical history, i.e., an individually focused conversation, to determine your health status quo.
+This is usually followed by imaging and diagnostic tests.
+With a targeted blood test, we then look "one level deeper" than the so comprehensive-sounding "size Blood counts—and also analyze minerals, vitamins, and trace elements.
+Any imbalances here can be corrected in a timely manner before disease develops.

 MoleQlar:

 In modern medicine, specialists distinguish between lifespan and healthspan.
-While lifespan is self-explanatory, it is the total number of years we live, healthspan is how many years we spend healthy, free and free from illness.
-This philosophy is referred to as "Longevity“ subsumed with the following goal: extending the time we live healthy lives.
+While lifespan is self-explanatory, it reflects the total number of years we live, healthspan refers to how many of those years we spend healthy, free, and free from disease.
+This philosophy is known as "Longevity“ subsumed with the following goal: extending the time we live healthy lives.
 In your opinion, is there an important step in preventive medicine where the focus is not on treating the disease, but rather on maintaining and promoting health?
 What advice do you give your patients in this regard?

 Prof. Dr. Stoffel:

-In order to maintain health span as long as possible, it is important to be aware of the risks associated with the most common diseases in our society – namely diseases of the cardiovascular system, the brain (dementia and Alzheimer’s) and the development of cancer – and to eliminate them as far as possible.
+In order to maintain the health span as long as possible, it is important to know the risks that lead to the most common diseases in our society - namely diseases of the cardiovascular system, the brain (dementia and Alzheimer's disease) and the development of cancer - and to eliminate them as far as possible.

 Of course, every illness is determined by individual factors.
-In our practice, we therefore focus on measurable risks that can ideally also be treated.
-Let me give you an example of the almost omnipresent stress - your stress hormones are measurable and it can be analyzed at which times of the day they are particularly pronounced.
-You can successfully counteract your stress with essential substances such as amino acids and, for example, conscious breathing.
+Therefore, in our practice, we focus on measurable risks that can ideally also be treated.
+Let me take the almost omnipresent stress as an example – your stress hormones are measurable, and it is possible to analyze which times of day they are most pronounced.
+You can successfully counteract your stress through essential substances such as amino acids and, for example, conscious breathing.

 MoleQlar:

-An epigenetic test like the epiAge test MoleQlar analyzes the biological age of a person using a saliva sample.
+An epigenetic test like the Molecular Profile Test MoleQlar analyzes a person’s biological age using a saliva sample.
 This epigenetic age can be compared to the chronological age vary and thus allows conclusions to be drawn about a person's lifestyle.
-Can you imagine that such an epigenetic test will find a place in future preventive medicine?
-Have you already carried out such a test yourself or recommended it to your patients?
+Do you envision such an epigenetic test finding a place in future preventive medicine?
+Have you already performed such a test yourself or recommended it to your patients?

 Prof. Dr. Stoffel:

-Yes, I have already carried out this test myself and I can still remember how excited I was when I waited for the results!
-I can reveal that I was very pleased that the methods I practiced were also working well for me...
+Yes, I've already conducted this test myself, and I can still remember how excited I was about the results!
+I can reveal that I was very pleased that the methods I practiced seemed to be working for me as well...

-I have already recommended the epiAge test to many of my patients who really appreciate how easy it is to perform and who have also been eagerly awaiting their results.
+I have recommended the epigenetic age test to many of my patients, who appreciate how easy it is to perform and who have also been eagerly awaiting their results.

-On the one hand, we have genetics, which we inherit and which are essentially unchangeable (comparable to the entire hard drive of a computer).
-On the other hand, there is epigenetics, with the knowledge (analogous to the hard drive sector that is read) that we can positively influence our genes through our lifestyle.
+On the one hand, we have genetics, which we inherit and which is essentially unchangeable (comparable to the entire hard drive of a computer).
+On the other hand, there is epigenetics, with the realization (analogous to the hard drive sector that is read) that we can positively influence our genes through our lifestyle.

 The exciting thing about the epigenetic concept is that it involves biochemical changes (often in the form of so-called methyl groups) that allow the "hard drive" (=genetics) to be read in different areas.
 This means that the activation or deactivation of genes is the relevant, epigenetically measurable factor.